 There are some exceptions to this time period, but the circumstances are accepted on a case-by-case basis.
 Specifically, for some product liability cases, the statute of limitations, or the five-year period within which a case must be filed under Missouri law, begins when damage is sustained and capable of ascertainment.
 While this is from Section 516.100 of the Revised Missouri Statutes, cases brought before Missouri courts have narrowed this down to mean when damages are reasonably understood to have been suffered – not when the injured party makes the connection between a negligent act and their injuries.
 Altogether, consultations with experienced attorneys licensed in Missouri can help determine when your time period began to file your case and will work to get your case on file as soon as possible.

-If you have been injured by someone’s negligence, please contact the personal injury attorneys at The Simon Law Firm, P.C. today for a free and confidential consultation.
-With you, we will discuss the facts of your case, analyze relevant state statutes and case law, and determine what the statute of limitations is for your case.
+If you have been injured or experienced the death of a loved one due to someone’s negligence, please contact the personal injury attorneys at The Simon Law Firm, P.C. today for a free and confidential consultation.
+With you, we will discuss the facts of your case, analyze relevant state statutes and case law, determine what the statute of limitations is for your case, and discuss any wrongful death compensation in St. Louis.
 Using this information guides our firm in obtaining proper information quickly and efficiently so that we can file your case within the appropriate timeframe.